-EXIT Realty is one of the most technically advanced real estate brokerage.
+EXIT Realty is one of the most technically advanced real estate brokerages.
 My managing broker is one of the most competitive and passionate brokers I have come across.
 He is truly vested in wanting to see you grow because he grows and succeeds when his agents grow and are successful.
-EXIT’s business model is a great opportunity to allow you to build ownership in a company, and allows you to build residual income outside of your own commissions you make.
+EXIT’s business model is a great opportunity to allow you to build ownership in a company, and allows you to build residual income outside of your own commissions that you make.
 I use my residual commission to help support my community.
-Help those who are in need.
+To help those who are in need.
 You can build success and wealth, by helping others.

 3. How do you use social media to leverage your business?

 I use social media as a platform to educate my community and perspective clients.
 Information is real power, and that information can really help to create real wealth in life.

 Additional, social media is one of the best tools to help you build relationships with perspective clients and business partners in between face to face meetings.

 4. What is your greatest avenue for lead generation?

 My best way to create more business is to serve my clients by taking care of their needs the best I can.
 A completely satisfied customer is a loyal customer and can be your biggest fan.
 Many of my clients become a friend, so not only are they clients, but they are my cherished client-friends for life.
 I have been very successful in getting a consistent and constant stream of referral business.

 Another great lead generation resource is my service to my clients….. as a result, my service partners (inspectors, lenders, attorney) see my passion and compassion I have for my clients, and they have faith that I will service the clients they refer to me without any worry.
 They know that I will take care of our mutual clients.
 I have many of my service partners that refer me business.
 It is a real true compliment when they are willing to refer me their friends, family, and colleagues especially when they know so many more realtors that can help their loved ones.

 5. What tips can you recommend for buyers and sellers?